Terms and Conditions

-9.2 If and insofar as Fynch has not received payment for a due claim in respect of a delivery for which it has reserved ownership, Fynch is entitled to take back these goods without notice of default and without judicial intervention and to enter the customer’s business premises for that purpose, for which it – insofar as necessary – is irrevocably authorized by the customer now and then.
+9.2 If and insofar as Fynch has not received payment for a due and payable claim with regard to a delivery for which it has reserved ownership, Fynch is entitled to take back these goods without notice of default and without judicial intervention and to enter the customer’s business premises for this purpose. , for which it – insofar as necessary – is irrevocably authorized by the customer now and then.

-9.3 The customer is obliged, at Fynch’s first request, to provide security to Fynch’s satisfaction for all existing and future claims of Fynch against the customer, including collection costs and interest.
+9.3 The customer is obliged to provide security to Fynch’s first request for all existing and future claims of Fynch against the customer, including collection costs and interest.

-10.1 Each of the parties guarantees that all information received from the other party that is known or should be known to be of a confidential nature will remain secret unless a legal obligation requires disclosure of that information.
+10.1 Each party guarantees that all information received from the other party that is known or should be known to be of a confidential nature will remain secret, unless a legal obligation requires disclosure of that information.
 The party receiving the confidential information will only use it for the purpose for which it was provided.
-Information is in any case considered confidential if it has been designated as such by one of the parties.
+Information is in any case considered confidential if it is designated as such by one of the parties.

-10.2 The customer indemnifies Fynch against claims from persons whose personal data have been registered or are processed in the context of a personal registration held by the customer or for which the customer is otherwise responsible by law unless the customer proves that the facts to which the claim is based are solely attributable to Fynch.
+10.2 The customer indemnifies Fynch against claims from persons whose personal data are registered or processed in the context of a personal registration that is kept by the customer or for which the customer is otherwise responsible under the law, unless the customer proves that the facts to which the claim are solely attributable to Fynch.

 11. Customer cooperation